 SIGMETs and SIGWX forecasts do not currently provide specific information about ice crystal icing.
 However, the inclusion of information concerning thunderstorms, expecially in tropical areas, can provide pilots with an indication of the potential risk of encountering high level areas of hazardous ice crystals.

-Hazardous Weather Phenomena, High Ice Water Content (942 KB), brochure courtesy of the Australian Bureau of Meteorology, provides further information on high level ice crystal icing.
+See the Australian Bureau of Meteorology’s High Ice Water Content brochure which has further information on high level ice crystal icing.